Chalarangelo/30-seconds-of-code/content/snippets/git/s/aliases.md

 # Creates an alias `cm` for the `commit -m` command
 ```

-Alternatively, you can use [edit the configuration file](/git/s/edit-config) and **add multiple aliases** all at once.
+Alternatively, you can [edit the configuration file](/git/s/edit-config) and **add multiple aliases** all at once.
 This can be the more practical solution for adding more **complex commands**, as you don't have to worry about escaping special characters.

 ```shell
 # Syntax: git config --global -e